jin-karen/flask-hangman/README.md

 * password hashing and verification with Werkzeug
 * creating an API for post requests, etc.

 I also gained an understanding on the CSS framework Bootstrap 5 in order to focus more on creating the web application and gameplay scripts.
-I utilized a number of its classes in my HTML templates (including Flask-WTF form templates) and complemented it with my own static CSS file.
+I utilized a number of its components in my HTML templates (including Flask-WTF form templates) and complemented it with my own static CSS file.
 I was also able to brush up on existing knowledge in HTML, CSS, and Javascript and expand it by implementing the following topics:
 * HTML canvas
 * accessing and manipulating canvases and context with Javascript
 * window.devicePixelRatio